Institute of Conflict Management

 2.16.1 Training is delivered with an emphasis on safety and dynamic risk assessment.

 2.16.2 The stop signal is demonstrated and explained before practical elements.
-It is made clear that anyone may use it if they see something unsafe.
+It is made clear that

-2.16.3 All course members, on both initial and refresher courses, are given their own copy of the current version of essential safety information provided as part of the training course.
+2.16.3 All course members, on both initial and refresher courses, are given their own copy of the current

-2.16.4 Certification is not given to any course member who has not competed the programme and been provided with this information.
+2.16.4 Certification is not given to any course member who has not competed the programme and been

 Standard 3.1 Competence, assessment and feedback